Panty & Stocking with Garterbelt: Anime

 The television series was directed by Hiroyuki Imaishi and animated by Gainax.
 The series' animation is done in a distinct style resembling and paying homage to American cartoons, along with the Yoshinori Kanada techniques normally associated with Hiroyuki Imaishi's work.
 The theme of the anime is "vulgar and indecent jokes", with Imaishi saying, "If we are going to do this, we will try it thoroughly."
 As a result, the series contains sexual themes and humor in every episode.

 The series ran from October 2 to December 25, 2010, on BS NTV and other channels.
 (Note: BS NTV listed the first series premiere as airing on October 1 at 27:00, which is effectively October 2 at 3:00 a.m.
 JST.)
 It was also shown on AT-X seven days after the premiere of each episode, and made available online on Nico Nico Channel (a service of Niconico) through the series's own channel a day after the AT-X broadcast.
 Internationally, the series was made available for streaming on Crunchyroll.

 The series was released in six DVD and Blu-ray volumes, respectively, over the course of six months, with the first DVD/Blu-ray volume released on December 24, 2010, followed by succeeding volumes near the end of each following month.
 The fifth volume, released on April 28, 2011, includes a disc-exclusive episode (OVA) compiling eight short stories, some of which are sequels/conclusions to earlier episodes of the series.

-On April 14, 2011, Crunchyroll (formerly Funimation) announced they licensed the series in North America, which was released on DVD on July 10, 2012.
+On April 14, 2011, Funimation announced they licensed the series in North America, which was released on DVD on July 10, 2012.
 The Blu-ray version was released January 15, 2013.
 The English dub was directed by Colleen Clinkenbeard, with John Burgmeier acting as head writer and Jamie Marchi, Leah Clark, and Jared Hedges serving as episode writers.
 The first two episodes were made available for streaming on May 22, 2012, for those subscribed to Funimation's Elite Video Subscription service.